shivarajagopal/ece5770-final/README.md

 # ece5770-final
-A project to compare HLS-synthesized versions of string matching algorithms
+A project to compare HLS-synthesized versions of string matching algorithms.
+Created by [wg79](https://github.com/wg79/) and [shivarajagopal](https://github.com/shivarajagopal/)

 ## Overview
 The project contains C++ implementations of the Boyer-Moore single-string matching algorithm and the Aho-Corasick multi-string matching algorithm.
 The code is written for synthesis using Xilinx Vivado HLS, and contains many HLS-based optimizations, including static memory allocation.